Yeztugo® (lenacapavir)

 Figure 1

 A total of 5345 participants were randomly assigned and received ≥1 dose of study drug.
-Baseline (at randomization) characteristics among the three treatment groups were similar.
-Overall retention in the study was high and similar across treatment groups, with 4855/5020 participants (96.7%) completing 26 weeks of follow-up, 2439/2612 participants (93.4%) completing 52 weeks, and 39/43 participants (91%) completing 104 weeks.
+Baseline characteristics at randomization among the three treatment groups were similar.
+Overall retention in the study was high and similar across treatment groups, with 4855/5020 participants (96.7%) completing 26 weeks of follow-up, 2439/2612 participants (93.4%) completing 52 weeks, and 39/43 participants (91%) completing 104 weeks.1

-An independent committee determined that the planned interim efficacy analysis (when 50% of participants had completed ≥52 weeks of follow-up; data cutoff for clinical data, May 28, 2024, and data cutoff for laboratory data, May 29, 2024) met the prespecified criteria for stopping the randomized, blinded portion of the trial.
-Starting July 8, 2024, all participants were offered open-label LEN.
+An independent committee determined that the planned interim efficacy analysis (when 50% of participants had completed ≥52 weeks of follow-up; data cutoff for clinical data, May 28, 2024, and data cutoff for laboratory data, May 29, 2024) met the prespecified criteria for stopping the RBP portion of the trial and became the primary analysis.
+Starting July 8, 2024, all participants were offered open-label LEN.1

 Key Demographics and Characteristics